-6. Are some kits that can be detected with spectrophotometer that can be detected with microplate reader or automatic biochemical analyzer?
+6. Are some kits that can be detected with spectrophotometer that can be detected with microplate reader or automatic metabolism assay analyzer?

 7. The instructions require that experiments be carried out with a cuvette with 0.5 cm optical diameter.
 Can a cuvette be detected with 1 cm optical diameter?